JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

 ### Interpolate GEBCO cube to AMM15 extended domain

 In the later stages when we use the Shapiro smoother we need data that goes beyond AMM15 boundaries.
-Thus we actually map the GEBCO data onto a cube whos lat lon extents are beyond the AMM15 lat lon extents, but use the same underlying grid.
+Thus we actually map the GEBCO data onto a cube who's lat lon extents are beyond the AMM15 lat lon extents, but use the same underlying grid.

 In order to expand the grid we need to obtain the underlying AMM15 grid to begin with.